 The vision of Phyllis Reiss, amateur gardener, lives on in this small yet perfectly formed garden.
-You can stroll among the autumn colours along clipped lawns, glinting pools and welcome shaded areas that punctuate 'living rooms' of colour and scent.
-It's the perfect place for quite walks as you make the most of the last days of sunshine.
+You can stroll among the summer colours along clipped lawns, glinting pools and welcome shaded areas that punctuate 'living rooms' of colour and scent.
+It's the perfect place for quite walks as you make the most of the sunshine.

 As part of this Arts and Crafts room style in 1947 Phyllis Reiss changed what used to be a tennis court into the Pool Garden.
 She dedicated it to the memory of her nephew, a Fleet Air Arm fighter pilot killed in the Second World War.
 It was designed to have contrasting borders of strong and cool colours facing each other.

 Today we continue to plant within her colour schemes, but we experiment with new varieties.
 Look out for reflective pond in this garden.
 It has been dyed blue to enhance the reflection and to control the algae.

 Sit in the summer house, and enjoy the peace and tranquillity of the pool garden, and how it changes through the seasons.
 Watch swallows in a display of acrobatics over the pond in May.

 Enclosed by brick walls added about 1720, the garden was originally laid out by Dr Price in 1904.
 What remains of Dr Price’s garden, is an intricate blue lias pathway leading down to the fountain gardem.

 Phylis Reiss wanted all year round colour in this area because of the views from the house.